cocos2d/cocos2d-x/README.md

 * or Windows 7+, VS 2013+
 * Python 2.7.5
 * NDK r11+ is required to build Android games
+* Tizen SDK 2.3+ is required to build Tizen games
 * Windows Phone/Store 8.1 VS 2013 Update 4+ or VS 2015
 * Windows Phone/Store 10.0 VS 2015
 * JRE or JDK 1.6+ is required for web publishing